Titans vs Colts Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 26)

 Tennessee vs. Indianapolis Prop Picks (AI)

-Remi is pouring through tons of data on each player.
-In fact, anytime the Titans and Colts play there’s always several intriguing trends to key in on.
+AI algorithm Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Titans and Colts play there’s always several intriguing angles to key in on.
 Not to mention games played at Lucas Oil Stadium in Oct almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: D. Jones over 16.5 Rushing Yards.